richardcox13/AdventOfCode/README.md

 and add to the solution (current folder must be that of the solution file, or need to specify the solution file):

-    dotnet sln add path=to=fsproj
+    dotnet sln add <path-to-fsproj>

-If there are any folders, beyond the one containing the project file, they are added to the solution as solution folders.
+If there are any folders, beyond the one containing the project file, they are added to the solution as solution folders, alternately:

+    dotnet sln <sln-file> add <path-to-fsproj>